LKrambeck/tunts-challenge/README.md

 - Student: stores the student data and a method to build it.
 - GradesProcessor: calculates the student's grades, attendance, etc.

-and the execute method within to run everything in the correct order.
+and the execute method to run everything in the correct order.